anita-uva/anita-uva/README.md

 [Full Exploratory Analysis on Wine Data](./Exploratory_Wine_Dataset.html)

 ### Multicollinearity
 Regression is sensitive to the independent variables being correlated with each other.
 Here we see an indicator of multicolliniarity through a Person's test.
-A follow on activity would be to review the Variance Inflation Factor (VIF) for each highly correlated pair.
+A follow on activity would be to review the Variance Inflation Factor (VIF) for each highly correlated pair or to run a Principal Components Analysis to create an uncorrelated set of features from the original.

 Review the Pearson's test for indications of highly correlated pairs.